 Conversely, the call center can be defined as the subset of BPO built to provide the organization’s customers by giving clients a satisfying answer to their queries over their preferred platforms such as phone calls, messages, social media, and many more.

-The main difference between call centers and BPO companies is clear with this knowledge.
+The main difference between a call center and a BPO lies in the area of operation.
 While a call center specializes in telecommunications-related operations hired by another company or agency, BPO companies undertake a wide range of services not limited to communications.

 A call center is a type of BPO.
 A BPO, on the other hand, cannot be classified as a call center because they are responsible for considerably more than just making and receiving calls and processing communications for their clients.